MohammadSabri/exaltProject/README.md

 This is a Pet-Clinic web project used to organize a pet-clinic with all its component as clients and their pets employees (Owner,Admin,Worker).

-The project provide you with the CRUD operation (Create, Read, Update and Delete)
+The project provide you with the CRUD operation (Create, Read, Update and Delete) on each element.
 ## Requirements

 - Windows 10